 They have Vitamin D, which can help your body fight against diseases like cancer by boosting your immune system.
 They also have Vitamin B12 which helps make red blood cells so that the body has more oxygen.
 Eggs are also a great source of Omega 3, especially when the chickens have been fed on a flaxseed diet.
 It is argued that whole eggs are one of the most nutritious foods on the planet.

 Should I add eggs to every bread recipe?

-Using eggs in dough is great for tender bread, although it’s flavour is sometimes unwanted.
-We’ve become accustomed to pairing the benefits of egg with sweetness in breads such as brioche or pastries such as croissants.
+Using eggs in dough is great for tender bread, although its flavour is sometimes unwanted.
+We’ve become accustomed to pairing the benefits of egg with sweetness in bread varieties such as brioche or pastries such as croissants.
 It tastes like something is missing without added sugars.
-Maybe it’s just down to our palettes being used to the combinated, I don’t know!
+Maybe it’s just down to our palettes being used to the combination, I don’t know!

 Eggs, being a natural source of lecithin, make the perfect natural dough improver.
 They are also great when included in a dough that contains a lot of fat such as brioche or challah.
-These breads contain a lot of butter and milk which makes them extra soft!
+These loaves of bread contain a lot of butter and milk which makes them extra soft!

 I wouldn’t say that eggs should be used in every recipe, although they should be considered if you want to achieve a softer crumb.
 There are other ways to tenderize the breadcrumb, such as using butter, oil or sugar.
 But the added bonus of lecithin with the flour makes eggs a serious solution in this use case.

 I hope you found this article helpful, there are more tips in the FAQ’s, leave a comment below if you think I’m missing any tips!

 Frequently asked questions about eggs in bread